 When to Consult a Cobbler

-In some cases, discomfort persists beyond the usual break-in timeline.
+There are situations in which consulting a cobbler or shoe care professional is recommended for targeted stretching or repairs during the break-in process.
 If your shoes continue to feel overly tight despite leather shoe care, a professional should assess the fit.
 A skilled cobbler can evaluate internal structure and pinpoint areas that may require adjustment.
 They might stretch specific zones or even reshape parts of the upper.
 Especially when dealing with bespoke leather shoes, cobblers understand how to make shoes comfortable without altering the overall design.